joshgallantt/Nexus/README.md

 * You’ll receive detailed metadata.

-* You can filter with routingKey.
+* You can filter with routingKey or any data.

 * All events are guaranteed to be delivered safely—either sequentially or concurrently depending on configuration.